 Healthy Eating and the Workhouse

-These ideas for activities use extracts from 'Receipt and Consumption Accounts' taken from the records of Ripon Workhouse held by the North Yorkshire County Record Office.
-The extracts record the food purchased for the workhouse and consumed by the pauper inmates and employed officers.
-There are four extracts recording food consumed for December 1885, September 1886, December 1886 and September 1887 which can be accessed by clicking on the images on this page.
+This page features four extracts recording food consumed during December 1885, September 1886, December 1886 and September 1887 (click on the images on the right of this page).
 Four more extracts record summary information on total provisions for the same dates and can be accessed by clicking on the images on the following page.

 - In pairs or small groups investigate the food consumed.
 Note the types and amounts of food, along with the total quantities.
 Compare to food today and to a balanced diet.
 Discuss which foods were not consumed at all.